 If you register and store your bicycle in Spooner hall during the winter, you will receive an email with information on when to retrieve you bike.
 This typically occurs near the end of the Winter semester.
 You will need to bring your student ID with you when you come to retrieve your bicycle.
 Specific information will be posted when it has been determined.

-Please contact Grant Langdon, Resident Director of West Hall, at 227-2821 or email@example.com, if you have any questions.
+Please contact Andrew Snitka, Resident Director of Spooner Hall, at 227-2570 or firstname.lastname@example.org, if you have any questions.